elevateforhumanity/fix2/GOOGLE_FORM_SETUP.md

 5. Click **Save**
 6. Trigger a new deployment

-## Default Behavior
+## Default Behavior (Recommended)

-If no Google Form URL is configured, the "Apply Now" buttons will default to:
+**By default**, all "Apply Now" buttons link to:

 ```
 https://www.indianacareerconnect.com
 ```

+**This is the required first step** for applicants to:
+1. Create an Indiana Career Connect account
+2. Access state and federal funding (WIOA, WRG, etc.)
+3. Connect with workforce development resources
+4. Begin the official enrollment process

+**This default should remain unchanged** unless you have a specific pre-screening process.

 ## Where the Apply Button Appears